 AALL has full editorial rights to the article.
 AALL Spectrum follows The Chicago Manual of Style Seventeenth Edition and Merriam-Webster’s Collegiate Dictionary, Eleventh Edition for matters of style and usage, as well as an AALL Style Guide specific to the editorial requirements of the Association.
 Additional requirements for submissions are listed below:

 - Length Feature articles should be between 2,000 and 2,500 words.
 News and department articles are typically between 800 and 1,200 words.
 Shorter or longer articles will be considered.
-A specific length will be provided to the author(s) at the time of submission acceptance by the AALL publications manager.
+A specific length will be provided to the author(s) at the time of submission acceptance by the AALL director of marketing & communications.

 - Format All articles must be submitted via email in a Microsoft Word file.
 AALL prefers articles be submitted using 12-point, Arial font.
 All articles should be single spaced and void of indents or any other special formatting.
 When submitting your article, please include your name, title, library, institution, city, state, and email address within the document.
 Please don’t embed graphics or tables in the article submissions.
 Place electronic graphics in a separate file (see Art and Photo Requirements below).
 Additionally, submit high resolution (300 dpi) headshots for each author.

-Please email Heather Haemker, AALL publications manager, with questions.
+Please email Heather Haemker, AALL director of marketing & communications, with questions.

 ART AND PHOTO REQUIREMENTS